johannschopplich/kirby-headless-starter/README.md

 > ℹ️ Send a `Bearer test` authorization header with a request to the [live playground](https://kirby-headless-starter.jhnn.dev) to test this headless starter.

 This starter kit is intended for an efficient and straight forward headless usage of Kirby.
 Thus, you will only be able to fetch JSON-encoded data.
 No visual data shall be presented.
+You can either use Kirby's default template system to build data later to be JSON-encoded or use KQL t fetch data in your consuming application.

 Routing and JSON-encoded responses are handled by the [internal routes](./site/config/routes.php).